gustavotero7/load_tester/README.md

 * timeout: Default timeout for http request
 * requests: Total requests to be made for each target
 * concurrency: Concurrent calls count for each target, for instance, if you set concurrency to 10 the load tester will have 10 concurrent calls for each target, so if you have 3 targets the load tester will have 30 concurrent calls running
-* targets: Target hosts to test
+* targets: Target hosts to test, you must set a target name as key
   * url: Host address
   * method: http method
   * payload: request body